ingresso-group/slate/source/includes/_bitmask_fields.md

 # Bitmask Fields

-This section describes the bitmasks fields returned in response to some api calls and explains how to decode their data.
+This section describes the bitmasks fields returned in response to some API calls and explains how to decode their data.

 The bitmask is an positive integer whose binary representation can be considered